dominictarr/strm/README.markdown

 People do this by putting a confused look on their face, but `strm` does this by returning an array.

-callback when a `strm` ends, but only accept one element per tick.
+Callback when a `strm` ends, but only accept one element per tick.

 ``` js
 var write = exports.write = function (done) {
   var waiting = [], paused = false, array = []